scipy-conference/scipy_proceedings/papers/brefsdal/sherpa.rst

 Sherpa data classes also include error bars on the dependent variable;
 these error bars are assumed to be symmetric.
-(Error bars on the independent x-array(s) are not yet supported, and so are not assumed to be signifcant.)
+(Error bars on the independent x-array(s) are not yet supported, and so are not assumed to be significant.)
 The data classes can contain both statistical and systematic errors; if both are present, they are added in quadrature to provide the error bars on the data.
 Systematic errors come from measurements; if not provided along with the data, Sherpa assumes the